TeamTonic/adapt-a-rag/README.md

    ```

 3. Configure the necessary API keys and environment variables.
+      - edit .env.example
+      - add your keys and `seed prompts`

 4. Add your files the folder `add_your_files_here` ; supported formats : ...